-- Contact the seller: When buying on sites like eBay and Amazon, make sure to politely contact the item seller through the site if you’re unsatisfied with your order.
+When buying on sites like eBay and Amazon, make sure to politely contact the item seller through the site if you’re unsatisfied with your order.
 Give them a chance to make things right before you have to bring your case to the site.
-If you do have to escalate the case, at least everything is on record through the site.
-Then, you can go through their process to get your refund.
+If you do have to escalate the case, at least everything is on record through the site, and you can then go through their process to get a refund.

 Our picks for stores with the best return policies: